krischer/cig_llnl_computational_seismology_workshop_obspy_instaseis/README.md

 ## Updating the Repository

-**WARNING:** This will delete any of your changes be first resetting the repository and then updating it.
+**WARNING:** This will delete any of your changes by first resetting the repository and then updating it.
+Do not do this if you still need any of it;
+otherwise make a backup first.

 ```bash
 $ git clean -fd  # Removes all files not tracked by git.